-Ask for and become excited about time alone with you sharing in a fun activity or delicious meal?
+Do they ask for and become excited about time alone?
 Appreciate a thoughtful gift?
 Become more relaxed and happy with physical affection, touch, and/ or sexual intimacy?
 Initiate one or more of these activities or ways of connecting that you believe would make them happy.

 Help make the experience a sliver better for all on this journey